Jacob Beser

 Jacob Beser (May 15, 1921 – June 17, 1992) was a lieutenant in the United States Army Air Forces who served during World War II.
 Beser was the radar specialist aboard the Enola Gay on August 6, 1945, when it dropped the Little Boy atomic bomb on Hiroshima.
-Three days later, Beser was a crewmember aboard Bockscar when the Fat Man bomb was dropped on Nagasaki.
+Three days later, Beser would become a crewmember aboard Bockscar when the Fat Man bomb was dropped on Nagasaki.
 He was the only person to have served as a strike crew member of both of the 1945 atomic bomb missions.

 Background

 Jacob Beser grew up in Baltimore, Maryland.
 He attended the Baltimore City College (high school) and graduated in June 1938.
 Beser then studied mechanical engineering at The Johns Hopkins University, also in Baltimore, but dropped out the day after the attack on Pearl Harbor to enlist in the Army Air Forces.
 He was Jewish and extremely restless to get into the fight against Hitler.

 Because of his training and educational background, Beser was sent to Los Alamos and worked on the Manhattan Project in the area of weapons firing and fusing.
 There, he met or worked with various luminaries such as Robert B. Brode, Norman Ramsey, Niels Bohr, Enrico Fermi, Edward Doll, and General Leslie Groves.